What Fire and Carbon Monoxide Alarm Should You Buy?

 Ionisation smoke alarms respond quickly to fast, flaming fires.
 Ionisation detectors use small sources of radiation to detect smoke.
 When enough smoke particles are gathered, the radiation can no longer be detected and the alarm is activated.

-The drawback to using an ionisation smoke alarm is that they are more prone to false alarms such as by cooking fumes and steam, as they are highly sensitive to small smoke particles.
+The drawback to using an ionisation smoke alarm is that they are more prone to false alarms, such as from cooking fumes and steam, as they are highly sensitive to small smoke particles.

 Ionisation alarms produced by Aico have now been discontinued and replaced with optical smoke alarms.